simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Feb 11 2025 0535 UTC.
+No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Feb 12-Feb 14 2025
+Radio Blackout Forecast for Feb 13-Feb 15 2025

-              Feb 12        Feb 13        Feb 14
+              Feb 13        Feb 14        Feb 15
-R1-R2           40%           30%           30%
+R1-R2           40%           40%           40%
-R3 or greater    5%            1%            1%
+R3 or greater    5%            5%            5%

-Rationale: Solar activity is expected to be low with a chance for (R1-R2,
+Rationale: Solar activity is expected to be low with a chance for (R1-R2, Minor-Moderate) activity on 13-15 Feb.
-Minor-Moderate) activity on 12-14 Feb as AR 3981 continues to rotate around the western limb.

 ```